Quantum geometry and low-frequency optical conductivity of nodal planes: Trivial nodal plane

 \begin{widetext}

 \end{widetext} where $f(\omega) = \sqrt[3]{27 \omega ^2+3 \sqrt{81 \omega ^4+912 \omega ^2+3456}+152}$.
 By expanding the expression around $\omega = 0$, we obtain again a leading cubic order

 which shows that this low-frequency behaviour does not depend on the topological charge but is a characteristic feature of nodal planes.
-In particular, every Berry-curvature component in this model vanishes, demonstrating again the important role of the quantum metric for the investigation of response properties of materials.
+In particular, every Berry curvature component in this model vanishes, demonstrating again the important role of the quantum metric for the investigation of response properties of materials.